PlayboyPrime/ModalMod/Explanations.md

 This category contains options that will happen after a modal has been submitted.

-Variables you can use in ChannelId:
+Variables you can use in sendMessage.channelId:

 |Variable|Replacement|
 |--------|-----------|
 |{user.dm}|Will send the message to the user.|

-Variables you can use in the message:
+Variables you can use in replyToinIeraction.message and sendMessage.message:

 |Variable|Replacement|
 |--------|-----------|